Clubs & Organizations

 The National Junior Beta Club is an academic honor organization that recognizes outstanding scholastic achievement, promotes strong moral character and social responsibility, encourages service to others, fosters leadership skills, and provides settings for students to develop strong interpersonal skills.

 Seventh and eighth-grade students with a GPA of at least 3.5 on last year's final report card are eligible to apply for membership.
-One component of the application process includes two teacher recommendations attesting to moral integrity, service orientation, industrious attitude, and leadership potential. the student must also complete another component of the application which includes contact information, activities, and awards, etc. During the 18-19 school year, applications were due on September 18.
+One component of the application process includes two teacher recommendations attesting to moral integrity, service orientation, industrious attitude, and leadership potential. the student must also complete another component of the application which includes contact information, activities, and awards, etc. During the 18-19 school year, applications are due on September 20.
 Students who missed the deadline are invited to apply next year if still registered at WMMS.